 The Career Services office on your campus exists to help students identify and prepare for the careers of their choice.
 To be successful, they need to know about your programs: what do you do, what kinds of students are you looking for, and what kinds of careers do your alumni pursue?
 What knowledge, skills, and abilities do students need to be successful in those careers?
 Help your Career Services staff to understand the world of geoscience careers, and they will help you and your students.

 Observations from a Career Counselor

-Julie Vick, from the University of Pennsylvania's Career Services office, offers her advice on how departments and career offices can work together in this presentation (Acrobat (PDF) 274kB Feb5 08) from the 2007 workshop on preparing future geoscience professionals.
+Julie Vick, from the University of Pennsylvania's Career Services office, offers her advice on how departments and career offices can work together in this presentation (Acrobat (PDF) PRIVATE FILE 274kB Feb5 08) from the 2007 workshop on preparing future geoscience professionals.